Estimation of Risk Contributions with MCMC: The proposed method

-As explained in Section $\ref{capital allocation problem}$, the problem of this two-step procedure is that the estimator of VaR contributions in the second step often has a significant bias.
-To address this issue, we develop a Markov chain Monte Carlo (MCMC)-based estimator, that achieves sample efficiency and consistency, by utilizing the MCMC method.
-The major difference of our MCMC-based estimator from the MC one is that, samples are generated not from the loss distribution $F_{\bX}$ itself, but from the conditional distribution of $\bX $ given the sum constraint $\{S=v\}$.
-Although it is almost impossible in the MC method, the MCMC enables us to realize it.
+In the second step, AC$=\E[\bX|S=v]$ is estimated.
+According to the crude MC method, VaR contributions are estimated by \eqref{MC estimator}.
+As explained in section \ref{capital allocation problem}, the problem of this two-step procedure is that the estimator of VaR contributions in the second step is typically biased.
+To address this issue, we develop an MCMC (MH)-based estimator that achieves consistency and high sample efficiency.